-Our experienced surgeons at Marina Del Rey Hospital are always caring and compassionate towards our patients and we guarantee that we will take all the necessary steps to make sure they get a healthy and normal recovery.
+Our experienced surgeons at Cedars-Sinai Marina del Rey Hospital are always caring and compassionate towards our patients and we guarantee that we will take all the necessary steps to make sure they get a healthy and normal recovery.

 In some cases, due to injuries or diseases, the spine can become damaged, which will lead to back stiffness and pain.
 There are numerous treatments, such as special exercises, medication, and massages that can alleviate or even correct these conditions.
 If these don’t work, however, spine reconstructive surgery might be required.

-Spine reconstructive surgery, or spinal fusion surgery, is the medical procedure in which two or more vertebrae are fused together in order to improve the patient’s condition.
+Spine reconstructive surgery, or spinal fusion surgery, is a medical procedure in which two or more vertebrae are fused together in order to improve the patient’s condition.

 These are the benefits of spine reconstructive surgery:

 - The patient will not feel pain or stiffness in the back anymore

 - The patient will be more productive in his everyday life